zack-bitcoin/amoveo/docs/progress_reports/22_november_2017.md

 Gnosis and Augur use Ethereum, which lacks sharding.

-Bitcoin Hivemind is forking from bitcoin, which lacks sharding.
+Bitcoin Hivemind is reusing the bitcoin source code, which lacks sharding.

-Zen Protocol has no plan for sharding that I can find.
+Zen Protocol, Aeternity, and Bitshares have no plans for sharding that I can find.

-Aeterniy has no sharding.

-Bitshares has no plan for sharing that I can find.

 ### Light Nodes